The Straw Man Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Straw Man

-Quick Plot Summary: Released in 1953, The Straw Man is a Thriller film directed by Donald Taylor.
+Quick Plot Summary: Released in 1953, The Straw Man is a Thriller film directed by Donald Taylor, written by Donald Taylor.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Dermot Walsh.
+It provides a scannable look at the movie's central conflict involving Dermot Walsh as Malcolm "Mal" Farris.

 Ending Explained: The Straw Man

-The final moments of The Straw Man reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Straw Man reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Straw Man?